 How significant this is!
 He wanted to do something nice for God.
-“Oh, God I want to do something beautiful for you.”
+“Oh, God I want to do something ___________________ for you.”
 He went to the pastor.
 He said “Pastor, I just feel in my heart I really want to do something special for God.”
 “The pastor said, “Oh David, you are such a wonderful brother!
 It’s a beautiful idea.
 You just go ahead and do that for God!”
 Then the pastor went home and he said to his wife, “You know, I’m tired, let’s go to bed early.
 Let’s have a good night sleep.”
 He slept for about an hour and a half and there was a knock.
 “My prophet, my prophet!
 What were you telling David?
 That is not my will; I don’t want him to do that.”
 “Well, God, I’ve already told him.”
 “I know you’ve already told him.
 It’s a stupid idea.
 It’s your problem.
 I can’t help it.
 I didn’t tell him and I didn’t tell you.
 So, do you have a tail?
 Put your tail between legs and go to David and say ‘Dave, I’m very sorry.
 It’s a beautiful idea and all, but God doesn’t want that beautiful idea.
 He doesn’t want you to build the temple.’”
 “He will be angry.
 He will probably want to chop my head of!
 But if that’s the way you feel God, okay.”

 Now someone else may have said, “Let’s just have a party and let’s all get drunk.
 Let’s throw this money away since God doesn’t want it anyway.”
 David didn’t do that.
 God said, “I don’t want you to do this.”
 David says, “Okay, You are the boss.
 I’m just a servant and I will be happy just to prepare everything I can, so the next man can do this nice project.
 So, the whole world will know that the other man has the glory.
 The other man has the success.
 The other man will get the credit.
 The whole world will come and shake his hand.”
 “Oh, Solomon, what a wonderful brother you are.”
 David didn’t become angry.
 He didn’t kill the pastor.
 He didn’t throw the money away.
 He didn’t say “Solomon, tough bananas, gather the materials yourself.
 God said He wants you to build him a temple.
 So, it’ll be tough job.
 It will cost a lot of money and everything else.
 Well, I’m glad I don’t have to do that.
 I’m going to die in peace.
 Then you do what you want.”
-No, he stepped down and he said, “I’ll serve my son.
+No, he stepped down and he said, “I’ll ____________ my son.
 I’m going to prepare everything I can so it will be the most beautiful thing that was ever built.
 So, we see David did have financial freedom!
 What a financial hero!
 Are you a similar financial hero?
 Can you even stand in the shadow of David?

 V. Elisha